thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 ```

 ### Disable the in-list Optimizations feature via App's Info.plist
-- Disable the in-list Optimizations feature by adding the following to your app’s Info.plist file and setting `DisableInListOptimization` to `YES` (boolean value).
+- Disable the in-list Optimizations feature by adding the following to your app’s Info.plist file and set `DisableInListOptimization` to `YES` (boolean value).

 ![Thunderhead Config App's Info.plist file](images/ThunderheadConfigInfoPlistEntry.png)